sal55/langs/MLang/Tools.md

 `.exe` | `-exe` | (Default) Assemble to EXE format, via gcc (default) C compiler `.c`   | `-c`  | Produce single C source file representating entire application

-The C file produced will be specific to Windows and specific to 64 bits (since assumptions are pointers etc will be built-in).
-There are no use headers and, a departure from previous attempts, there are no standard library headers used either.
-(The reason is partly to avoid mismatches between 'unsigned char` that I like to use, and `char` that are used within the standard headers.
+The C file produced will be specific to an OS (default is Windows) and specific to 64 bits (M assumes 64-bit pointers).
+There are no user headers and, a departure from previous attempts, there are no standard library headers used either.
+(The reason is partly to avoid mismatches between `unsigned char` that I like to use, and `char` that are used within the standard headers.
 Plain `char`, a type of unspecified signedness, does not exist in M.)

 Other options: